About Us

 Our Values

-We believe the most effective response to the alarming rates of health disparities among Black people is an intentional action by both public health and faith communities, characterized by equity, excellence and rooted in a context of competence, compassion, respect and love.
+We believe the most effective response to the alarming rates of health disparities among high-risk individuals is an intentional action by both public health and faith communities, characterized by equity, excellence and rooted in a context of competence, compassion, respect and love.